 2- Noravank Monastery, Armenia

-Not only the monastery is beautiful but the way to there too.
+Not only the monastery is beautiful but the way there is also gorgeous too.
 To get there, you have to drive between mountains and next to a river through a small forest.
 Noravank was built in the XIII century and has two churches, each with rooms and access made of stones.
 The designs carved both inside and outside the churches are unbelievable and is definitely one of the most beautiful monasteries in the region.

 3- Vardzia Monastery, Georgia

 This is another one of the most beautiful monasteries that seems straight out of a fantasy movie.
 The Georgian Cappadocia is a set of monasteries dug into the mountain.

 It was built in 1180, a time when the country was trying to escape the Mongol invasion.
 Queen Tamar wanted a sanctuary that could not be found by the enemy and ordered the monastery, and the home of the monks, to be dug in the mountains like caves.

 You can explore almost the entire place.
 Between holes and stairs, you will find meditation rooms, the rooms of the monks and churches with sacred paintings still preserved.

 The most scenic of all.
 It sits atop of a rock and to get there you can choose to go for the longest cable car in the world, the Wings of Tatev or drive.
 The view from both the cable car and the monastery is breathtaking.

 The place is still the house of monks and in it was recognized as an important centre of studies since its construction in the IX century.

 We drove for hours, all the way from Yereven, just for the sake of seeing Tatev Monastery and check it out on this video what happened to us!!